← All articles

 The Numbers Are Hard to Ignore

-Researchers tracked 373 young adults ages 18 to 24 using objective phone data, not unreliable self-reporting.
+Researchers tracked 373 young adults ages 18 to 24.
+Phone usage was measured objectively through app tracking rather than self-report, though the mental health outcomes were still self-reported questionnaires.
 For two weeks, they simply observed baseline behavior.
 Then came the intervention.

 For one week, participants were asked to drastically reduce social media use.
-80% of them stuck with it.
-Those who completed the detox saw:
+Of the 373 who completed baseline, 295 (about 79%) opted in to the detox week.
+Those who did saw:

 Mitch Prinstein, the APA's Chief of Strategy and Integration, put these numbers in perspective: "It usually takes eight to 12 weeks of intensive psychotherapy to see those kinds of reductions in mental health symptoms.
 So if you can get those with just one week of change in behavior, wow!"